 WhatsApp has pretty much replaced simple SMS and text messaging.
 We already have one-to-one and group messaging through it, and we’ve all received and sent hilarious gifs to each other.
 But you can also get a group chat going within a WhatsApp group as well.
 This is ideal for anyone who only has access to a cell phone during this complicated time, so social distancing doesn’t have to mean being unsociable.

-Houseparty is a great way for those of you who enjoy a night in with friends playing games and doing quizzes.
+Houseparty is a solid contender for the best video chat app to organize parties and it’s perfect for those of you who enjoy a night in with friends playing games and doing quizzes.
 While it’s not quite the same as setting up the Catan board or battling each other over a game of Cranium, it is a great alternative.
 With a variety of games available, you can still enjoy those nights that would otherwise be spent hanging out in the living room with your gaming buddies while still adhering to all the quarantine rules that are currently in place.

 “Zoom” into this video chat app for a quick conference call